 “Sugar kills,” reads the headline, as the article then proceeds to lecture us on the harm of sugar and soda, using “Mountain Dew mouth” as the emphasis of the argument.

 The term has come to define a region.
-It has also come to define debates around decisions with far-reaching consequences for the Appalachian region — where a disproportionately bad oral health has given form to the term and to what it stands for.
-In the dental world, this problem of “Mountain Dew mouth” is often used (rightly or wrongly) to hammer on the evils of soda and the harm it can do us.
+It has also come to define debates around decisions with far-reaching consequences for the Appalachian region — where disproportionately bad oral health has given form to the term and to what it stands for.
+In the dental world, this problem of “Mountain Dew mouth” is often used (rightly or wrongly) to hammer down on the evils of soda and the harm it can do to us.
 ‘Quit now, before you regret it!’

 Soda is harmful, and it can damage your teeth in many ways, just like it can do harm to other parts of your body.
 There is no denying the costs of consuming soda.
 Are there more pieces to the puzzle, though?

 “Mountain Dew mouth” is about so much more than soda pop.
 It’s about a part of American society that has gone forgotten.
 It’s about a people with inadequate access to affordable dental care, or who have otherwise lost their faith in dental care or whatever anyone has to offer them.
 “Mountain Dew mouth” has turned into a word of shame, and to me that signals just how little understanding there is of the problem.